 Before you rely on your structured settlement (which you should never do), you need to know how much money your family needs.
 Add up the bills and debts.
 You’ll quickly see the need for a quality insurance plan.

-Structured Settlement Buyout and Life Insurance
+Life Insurance for Structured Settlement Buyout

 If you’ve watched day-time TV, you’ve heard commercials for structured settlement buyouts.
 There are companies which will give you a lump sum for the structured settlement.
 The commercials are targeted towards people with these settlements who need one lump sum.